mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Snap shares explode after blowing past earnings expectations
+  - Apple HomePod update brings Intercom and other new features
      <hr/>

-      - *Snap shares were up nearly 20% in after-hours trading after the company showcased a massive earnings beat, besting analyst expectations on both revenue and earnings per share for Q3.
-The company was already hovering above an all-time-high, with Tuesday’s beat…*
+      - *Apple HomePod owners, starting today, will be able to use the newly announced “Intercom” feature to send messages between their HomePod smart speakers.
+The feature, which arrives via a software update, brings this and several other new features to Apple’s sma…*

-  - Here's why Netflix shares are off after reporting earnings
+  - Now may be the best time to become a full-stack developer
       <hr/>

-      - *Shares of consumer video service Netflix are down sharply after the bell today, following the company’s Q3 earnings report.
-Why is Netflix suddenly worth about 5% less than before?
-A mixed earnings report, a disappointing new paying customer number, and sligh…*
+      - *You may not have full knowledge, skills and understanding of everything immediately but you'll position yourself at the forefront of the world’s software development needs right off the bat.*

-  - Netflix user growth slows as production ramps up again
+  - Cloud Foundry coalesces around Kubernetes
       <hr/>

-      - *After the COVID-19 pandemic drove impressive subscriber growth earlier this year, Netflix’s numbers have come back down to Earth.
-The streaming service added 15.77 million net new subscribers in the first quarter of the year, followed by 10.09 million in Q2. …*
+      - *In a normal year, the Cloud Foundry project would be hosting its annual European Summit in Dublin this week.
+But this is 2020, so it’s a virtual event.
+This year, however, has been a bit of a transformative year for the open-source Platform-as-a-Service proje…*

-  - Adobe brings its misinformation-fighting content attribution tool to the Photoshop beta
+  - Synthetaic raises $3.5M to train AI with synthetic data
       <hr/>

-      - *Adobe’s work on a chain of custody that could link online images back to their origins is inching closer to becoming a reality.
-The prototype, part of the Content Authenticity Initiative (CAI), will soon appear in the beta of Photoshop, Adobe’s ubiquitous ima…*
+      - *Synthetaic is a startup workign to create data — specifically images — that can be used to train artificial intelligence.
+Founder and CEO Corey Jaskolski’s past experience includes work with both National Geographic (where he was recently named Explorer of th…*

-  - How to 'watch' NASA's OSIRIS-REx snatch a sample from near-Earth asteroid Bennu
+  - Snap shares explode after blowing past earnings expectations
       <hr/>

-       - *NASA’s OSIRIS-REx probe is about to touch down on an asteroid for a smash-and-grab mission, and you can follow its progress live — kind of.
-The craft is scheduled to perform its collection operation this afternoon, and we’ll know within minutes if all went ac…*
+       - *Snap shares were up nearly 20% in after-hours trading after the company showcased a massive earnings beat, besting analyst expectations on both revenue and earnings per share for Q3.
+The company was already hovering above an all-time-high, with Tuesday’s beat…*